spe-uob/2021-EdgeCompute-AirPollutionDataPlatform/docs/setup_ckan.md

 #   create_resource()
 ```

-Once, the organisations, you require are defined in the `create_org` function and the other functions are commented in the `init_ckan` function.
+Once, the organisations required by your requirement are defined in the `create_org` function and the other functions are commented in the `init_ckan` function.

 Do,